 Advertising marketing

-CPC advertising through search engine platform, while SEO natural optimization, SleepOnTime platform related promotional videos optimized to the home page to achieve precision marketing.
+CPC advertising through search engine platform, as well as SEO natural optimization to optimize SleepOnTime platform related promotional videos optimized to the home page to achieve precision marketing.

-Through Xiaohongshu, bilibil, Weibo and other software to carry out volume drainage; Apps related to the platform or similar in nature but not competitive with each other guide each other through mutual advertising, information sharing, activity cooperation and other ways.
+Through software such as Xiaohongshu, bilibil, Weibo and other software to carry out volume drainage; Apps related to the platform or similar in nature but not competitive with each other guide each other through mutual advertising, information sharing, activity cooperation and other ways.

 New media operation

-The wechat official account is operated, in which tweets and videos such as health tips and sleep helping experience can be posted on a daily basis.
-Special tweets and activities can be launched on special festivals, such as "Sleep data Challenge" and other activities on "World Sleep Day".
-Catch the popular words that have caused widespread discussion to attract the target crowd to browse the tweets, such as "worker", "996" and so on.
+The Wechat official account can be operated, in which tweets and videos such as health tips and sleep helping experience can be posted on a daily basis.
+For example, on World Sleep Day, you can launch activities such as the "Sleep Data Challenge".
+Capture buzzwords that are widely discussed to attract the target audience to view the tweets, e.g. "workforce", "996", etc.

 By bidding for microblog topics, the platform users discuss and forward the topics, which can be fed back to the SleepOnTime app.
 Upon review, the platform can provide users with coupons for sleep-related products.

-In collaboration with Xiaohongshu, YouTube sleep aid bloggers and health column bloggers, KOL increases its exposure through short videos or articles that show how the app is used and the grass planting app.
-"The NTH Day of learning Makeup on Douyin," which is a hot topic of Douyin and XiaoHongshu, created UGC through experiential videos of "Using SleepOnTime on the first day" and "Using SleepOnTime on the second day." ,
+In collaboration with Xiaohongshu, YouTube sleep aid bloggers and health column bloggers, KOL increases the app exposure through short videos or articles that show how the app is used and the grass planting app.
+"The nTH Day of learning Makeup on Douyin," which is a hot topic of Douyin and XiaoHongshu, created UGC through experiential videos of "The first day of using SleepOnTime" and "The second day of using SleepOnTime" ,

 In e-commerce platforms (Taobao, Jingdong, Vipshop, etc.), especially in the area of sleep aid products, online promotional videos and posters of the platform for display.